How to leave Kansas residency?

 1) Ongoing tax responsibilities

-• File non-resident tax returns: If you continue to earn income from sources within Kansas, such as rental properties or businesses, you’ll need to file non-resident tax returns.
-This ensures that Kansas only taxes the income you earned within the state, not the income from your new home state.
+- File non-resident tax returns: If you continue to earn income from sources within Kansas, such as rental properties or businesses, you may need to file nonresident Kansas tax returns.
+Filing as a nonresident generally means Kansas taxes only your Kansas-sourced income, while income from your new home state is taxed under that state’s rules.
+Because sourcing can be complex, especially if you work remotely or own a business, it’s wise to get professional advice.

-• Tax on Kansas-sourced income: Even though you are no longer a resident, Kansas still has the right to tax income generated within the state.
-This could include wages earned in Alabama, rental income, or profits from Alabama-based businesses.
+- Tax on Kansas-sourced income: Even though you are no longer a resident, Kansas still has the right to tax income generated within the state.
+This could include wages earned in Kansas, rental income, or profits from Kansas-based businesses.

 2) Rental or business income

-If you own a rental property or a business in Alabama, any income generated from those sources will still be subject to Alabama state taxes.
-It’s important to consult with a tax professional to ensure compliance with Alabama tax laws, especially if complex income streams tie back to the state.
+If you own a rental property or a business in Kansas, any income generated from those sources may still be subject to Kansas state taxes.
+It’s important to consult with a tax professional to ensure compliance with Kansas tax laws, especially if complex income streams tie back to the state.